seokhwansong/ssh1419/README.md

 # Hi there 👋

 Welcome to my page!
-I am Scott, from 🇰🇷
+I am Scott, from 🇰🇷, currently living in 🇺🇸.

 <h2> My tech stack 📚 </h2>